 The Student Senate is a representative student governance body comprised of current undergraduate students, acting as a coordinating committee pursuing initiatives for the betterment of St. Thomas University.
-It reports directly to the Student Government Association and the SGA Advisor.
-It is responsible for maintaining communication between the students, faculty, staff, and administration by providing the student body with a means to deal with the affairs of students.
+The Senate works in cooperation with the SGA and Advisors, and is responsible for maintaining communication between the students, faculty, staff, and administration.